Growth, Short Stature and GH

 For most short and/or slowly growing children, it is likely multiple factors - heredity in height and puberty, as well as nutritional, medical, and functional challenges - that are additive and contributing to a child's growth pattern.
 Each of these must be evaluated for a comprehensive understanding of a child's slow growth.
 Addressing the unique set of underlying causes for a particular child can avoid treatments - like GH - that may superficially promote growth in the short term, but fail to maximize growth or health for a child's lifetime.

-To schedule a time with Dr. Lerner to learn more, and discuss a
+To schedule a two-hour appointment with Dr. Lerner to learn more, to discuss a

 child's evaluation and diagnosis with slow growth, short stature, or growth hormone deficiency,